What courses can you take on exchange?

 - You pass the course according to your host institution’s definition of ‘pass’

 - It is deemed by SFU to be an academic, credit-bearing course and is listed on your official transcript from your host institution

 - It is not a duplicate of a course you have already completed

 - You apply for exchange credit prior to your graduation

 Depending on the content of the course, it will either transfer back as:

-- An exact match to an SFU course (eg CMNS 331)
+- an exact match to an SFU course (eg POL 349); and/or

-- A subject match, but not an exact course match (eg CMNS 3XX), or
+- a subject match, but not an exact course match (eg POL 3XX); or

-- General credit only; in cases where SFU does not offer a related subject or where credit is not approved by the applicable SFU Department (eg GE 1XX)
+- general credit only (eg. GE 1XX) in cases where the course is deemed to be an academic course, and SFU does not offer a related subject or where credit is not approved by the applicable SFU Department.

 The way that your courses come back will be determined through the formal Exchange Credit process, which you can begin after you have been nominated for exchange.